 Non-Durable (General)

-A form that allows you to delegate power of authority to a friend or family member while you're away for training, stationed at a base far from home, or deployed overseas.
+Delegate authority to a friend or family member while you're away for military training, stationed at a base, or deployed overseas.

 Military